 93digital is exceptionally proud of our development and engineering team, and the enterprise-grade development processes they have developed as our WordPress Agency has grown.
 Our development team deserve a lot of credit towards the progress and success of 93digital, and not solely through client work, but also through our company culture and internal innovation.

 For those uninitiated with the term, ‘DevOps’ is a software development methodology that combines software development with IT service level of operations.
 The goal of DevOps is to shorten development lifecycles while also delivering fixes, features, and updates as frequently and as close to the alignment of business needs, as possible.

-In this particular article, our Lead Developer Alessandro discusses how regular development team meetings once a month help to steer and evolve 93digital’s wider DevOps processes whilst promoting a culture of innovation and growth.
+In this particular article, one of our developers discusses how regular development team meetings once a month help to steer and evolve 93digital’s wider DevOps processes whilst promoting a culture of innovation and growth.

 Monthly development meetings were one of the first things I implemented when becoming Lead Developer at 93digital.
 This is because having a culture of individualism in a team setting is counterproductive for the high quality work we strive to produce, and how we want to grow as an agency.

 Sharing is Caring

 Our philosophy is about sharing personal knowledge and experience.
 I’m proud of our development team in that we have people of all levels of experience, all coming to 93digital from different countries, different walks of life, to make websites for the leading WordPress agency in the UK!
 Every single developer on the team undertook a different journey to get to where they are, meaning that experience and opinions will also be different.